 Are you thinking about starting a career as a pilot?
 Maybe you’ve already begun the journey and want to learn more about the different pilot careers available to you.
 With the global pilot shortage facing the industry, there is a substantial need for many different types of qualified pilots.
-In our new 10 part blog series Pilot Careers, we’ll look into a different career pathway each week so you can consider all your options.
+In our new 10 part blog series Pilot Careers, we’ll look into different career pathways so you can consider all your options.

 Search and Rescue Pilot

 If you have a passion for aviation, love adrenaline and helping others, then a Search and Rescue Pilot career is for you!
 Search and Rescue Pilots may be called upon at short notice flying through all sorts of weather conditions, to save lives!

 How do I become a Search and Rescue Pilot?

 Search and Rescue Pilots must complete comprehensive training programs and are generally experienced Captains or pilots with jet or special mission backgrounds.

 Qualification and experience varies on the employer however you will approximately require the following:

 - 3000 hours total fixed wing flight time

 - 2000 hours as pilot-in-command of which 100 hours must be night flying